vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md

 critera: granting upload rights without membership is not possible.

 This is, of course, only the case when adding **uploaders**.
-Memberships such as for {ref}`ubuntu-developers-contributing`, which do not grant any upload rights to the Ubuntu Archive, do not require adding the new members to any of the above teams.
+Memberships such as for {ref}`dmb-joining-contributing`, which do not grant any upload rights to the Ubuntu Archive, do not require adding the new members to any of the above teams.
 Those should only be added to [`~ubuntu-developer-members`](https://launchpad.net/~ubuntu-developer-members).